 Civic Information Needs Assessment

 We overwhelmingly found that Lexington residents value staying informed, but often struggle to find the local news and information they need to feel fully connected to civic life.
+What we learned was a small glimpse into the health of Lexington’s civic information ecosystem — where we saw both strengths and significant gaps.

 Here are a few takeaways from our public survey: